 Awards will be given to the top four (4) finalists as follows: 1st Place, 2nd Place, Finalists.
-The winner of the competition will receive an individual plaque, as well as a plaque for display by his or her school.
-The competitor placing second will receive an individual plaque and the two additional finalists will receive individual certificates.
-An individual award certificate will also be given for the Best Bill & Fact Sheet.
+The winner of the competition will receive an individual plaque, as well as a plaque for display by his or her law school.
+The competitor placing second will receive an individual plaque and the two (2) additional finalists will receive certificates.
+A certificate will also be given for the Best Bill & Fact Sheet.
 The winner of the Best Bill & Fact Sheet Award may not necessarily be a competition finalist.